rehanvdm/warpurl-api-docs/docs/src/api/README.md

 #### HTTP Status Codes

-**This structure is returned as the response of ALL API Calls.
-Only the Success API Call responses will be shown from here on out, except if the specific error ResponseCode is of significant value.**
+This structure is returned as the response of ALL API Calls.
+Only the Success API Call responses will be shown from here on out, except if the specific error ResponseCode is of significant value.

 #### 200 - SUCCESS
+Indicates that the API endpoint was hit successfully, all auth passed.
 ```json
 {
   "control": {